 (Out-of-state students that are enrolled in a program that leads to professional licensure)

-Richmond Community College has applied to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
+Richmond Community College participates in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 However, NC-SARA does not have any dealings with professional licensing board approval for any courses or programs leading to professional licensure.
-If you are not a North Carolina resident, and you are taking an online course or hybrid program leading to professional licensure, RichmondCC cannot guarantee whether the course or hybrid program meets requirements for professional licensure in your state.
-RichmondCC recommends that you contact the appropriate licensing agency or board in your state or territory, including states participating in NC-SARA, prior to beginning your course of study.
+If you are not a North Carolina resident, and you are considering a course or program that leads to professional licensure or certification, RichmondCC cannot guarantee whether the course or hybrid program meets requirements for professional licensure in your state.
+RichmondCC recommends that you contact the respective program coordinator for more information about obtaining licensure or certification in your home state prior to enrollment.

 Out-of-State Student Complaint Process